PatilShreyas/PassengerSecurity-SIH2018/README.md

 # Passenger Security - Online FIR Filing System
-This is project of Smart India Hackathon 2018 - Software Edition and our Third Year DBMS Mini Project.
+This is project of Smart India Hackathon 2018 - Software Edition under the `Ministry of Railway` and our Third Year DBMS Mini Project.
+You can find more about project in [`/Docs`](/Docs) directory.

 ## Introduction
 Source [Smart India Hackathon 2018](https://innovate.mygov.in/sih_ps/passenger-security/)